MagLev/maglev/src/kernel/parser/README.txt

 This file discusses usage of the ruby parser, which was derived from Ryan Davis'  ruby_parser2.0.3
-For implementation notes, see  implementation.txt .
+For design discussion and implementation notes see file
+ implementation_notes.txt .

 The native ruby parser is now the default.